 I’m Kevin Duncan, author and Plain English commentator, and I’ve been collecting corporate gobbledygook for over 30 years.
-There appears to be an endless supply.
-My first dictionary brought it all together in one place for the first time, offering over 2,000 entries and explanations.
-The fully updated version, The Business Bullshit Book, will be out in November 2016, This blog gives you a flavour of what it’s all about.
+My first dictionary brought it all together in one place for the first time, with over 2,000 entries and explanations.
+The fully updated version, The Business Bullshit Book, is out on November 10 2016.

 Across the piste: 1.
 Everywhere.
 2. Disastrous confusion between piece and piste, inadvertently leading to saying the opposite of what was intended; a piste is a restricted strip of land, and so by definition narrow, whereas the idea here was to suggest a wide expanse.